 Biographical fiction of this kind is also a great way to learn about real history.
 Beginning with the victory of Henry VII at the conclusion of the Wars of the Roses, the Tudor era gave us the tyrannical rule of Henry VIII and his six wives.
-It spanned the violent period of the English Reformation and the dissolution of the monastaries; it continued through the spectacular reign of Elizabeth I, and ended in the era of Shakespeare, a time of global exploration and the establishment of the American colonies.
-It is a period in English history of breathtaking change and progress.
+It spanned the violent period of the English Reformation and the dissolution of the monastaries; continued through the golden age of Elizabeth I, and ended in the era of Shakespeare - a time of breathtaking social change and progress - not least being the establishment of the American colonies.